uberapplication/foodtrucks/README.md

     :id { :type :integer }}
 ```

-The advantage of this approach is that the encoded information is highly readable, and the information can be used in
+The advantage of this approach is that the encoded information is easily readable and concise, and the information can
-may ways.
+be used in many ways.
 For example, the information above could be used to generate or verify API documentation.

 ### The foodtrucks.sql namespace
 The `foodtrucks.sql` namespace provides som basic functions for manipulating SQL strings.
 It is quite limited,